1696 Jacobite assassination plot

-The 1696 Jacobite assassination plot was an unsuccessful attempt led by George Barclay to ambush and kill William III and II of England, Scotland and Ireland in early 1696.
+George Barclay led an unsuccessful attempt to ambush and kill William III and II of England, Scotland and Ireland in early 1696.

 Background

 One of a series of plots by Jacobites to reverse the Glorious Revolution of 1688–1689, the plot of 1696 had been preceded by the "Ailesbury plot" of 1691–1692.
 Strictly the "Fenwick plot" of 1695 is distinct from the assassination plot of 1696.
 The successor was the proposed French invasion of Scotland of 1708.

 Robert Charnock had served under John Parker in the Jacobite cavalry at the Battle of the Boyne in 1690.
 In 1694 he was put in command of forces raised in the London area by Parker, for a potential Jacobite rising against William III and Mary II.
 Parker also drew in George Porter and Sir William Parkyns.
 He left the country in the middle of 1694.
 By then Charnock was discussing a plan to kidnap William III and take him to France.
 Mixed messages from James II confused the issue, and nothing had been done by April 1695, when William left the country.